Skip to main content

 Stockholm, Sweden

-A town square decorated for Christmas near Stockholm, Sweden.
+A town square decorated for Christmas near Stockholm, Sweden

 Stockholm offers the perfect marriage of traditional and modern for the holiday vacationer.
 The Gamla Stan district is about as close to a fairytale as you can get, with its towering rows of jewel-toned buildings clustered around a cobblestone square.
 In the winter, this Old Town is packed with holiday cheer.
 The air teems with the smell of freshly made glögg (mulled wine), pepparkakor, and even smoked reindeer, and artisans turn out their best workmanship from the comfort of little red stalls placed all over the square.

-Round about the same time, museum and cultural center Artipelag opens its restaurant doors for an all-day Christmas buffet.
+Around the same time, museum and cultural center Artipelag opens its restaurant doors for an all-day Christmas buffet.
 As much a feast for the eyes as the taste buds, this locavore smorgasbord offers Scandinavian holiday treats (think salmon gravlax, house-cured ham with “Christmas mustard” and barley malt bread, and saffron buns) paired with a curated selection of hometown microbrews, biodynamic wines, and liqueurs.
 Stuff your face by the roaring fire while taking in the panoramic views of the Baggensfjärden archipelago or visit at night to enjoy an accompanying performance from Cirkus Cirkör, a contemporary circus troupe specializing in acrobatics and vaudeville antics.

 Sthlm Santa Run 2017

 If you’re feeling ambitious, you can sign up to run through central Stockholm with over 1,000 other athletes all costumed as Santa Claus.
-Or you can just take the opportunity to order room service and enjoy a sauna session at the Hotel Diplomat, a former Art Nouveau palace on Stockholm’s harborside Strandvägen that features a rotating collection of Scandinavian art both classic and modern.
+Or you can just take the opportunity to order room service and enjoy a sauna session at the Hotel Diplomat, a former Art Nouveau palace on Stockholm’s harborside Strandvägen that features a rotating collection of Scandinavian art classic and modern.

 Yorkshire, England

-Exterior of Swinton Estate in Yorkshire, England.
+Exterior of Swinton Estate in Yorkshire, England

 Spend your holiday like a character in a BBC period drama at the Swinton Park Hotel, a former castle ensconced in the moody Yorkshire Dales.
 The ancestral seat of the Earl of Swinton offers a grand yet warm welcome to life within a traditional English country house.
 Perfect for celebrating in sumptuous but low-key style, the hotel offers just 32 rooms, each with a unique vibe and structure, all featuring views of the Castle grounds and the county’s daleside.
-We’re partial to the Turret Suite, a three-level guest suite located in the hotel’s circular tower.
-In-house restaurant Samuel’s, known for standout seasonal British food, will serve a festive Christmas supper in the castle drawing room.
-Dishes like treacle-cured salmon, venison Wellington and woodland mushroom tart taste even better accompanied by the warmth of an open log fire, the flicker of candlelight, and the harmonies of a local choir singing ancient Christmas music.

 New Year’s Eve brings a two-day showcase of the Swinton Estate’s best attractions.
 The holiday starts with a bracing dip in the outdoor natural pool (or, for the less-Spartan personalities, a visit to the thermal retreat), followed by a dinner at Samuel’s.
 The next day, you can commune with nature during a guided walk to Swinton Bivouac, take a cooking lesson at the Cookery School, or test your oenophiliac expertise in Swinton’s infamous Fizz Quiz, before suiting up for the estate’s black-tie party.
 Things kick off with Champagne and canapés in the drawing room, move to a seven-course feast in Samuel’s, and wind up with a masquerade ball and casino in the library.